Analysis | Four big political questions the Georgia Senate runoffs can help answer

 This “election-was-rigged” drama may not be as pronounced in future elections as it has been in these runoffs, in a state Trump is still in shock that he lost.

 But it could continue to be an issue in elections if the Republican Party continues to remain divided on whether to indulge Trump’s election fraud claims, even after he’s gone.
-How much are Republicans shooting themselves in the feet by promoting baseless fraud claims?
+How much are Republicans shooting themselves in the foot by promoting baseless fraud claims?

 4. Have Democrats figured out how to turn out their voters — particularly Black voters?